-- Sudden or accidental discharge or overflow – a burst pipe; washing machine malfunction; toilet, sink or tub overflows
+- Sudden or accidental water discharge or overflow – a burst pipe; washing machine malfunction; toilet, sink or tub overflows

 - Weather related damage – weight of ice, snow or sleet; ice dams; freezing pipes; wind damage; roof damage due to hail or falling trees.

 - Sewer backup – back up discharge from a sewer system or sump pump into your property

 - Flood – excessive rainfall or a sudden thaw causing a rapid rising, overflow or accumulation of water.
 Not every situation meets the insurance flood definition

 - Seepage and gradual damage – infiltration of water into a structure caused by surface water such as rain, runoff, or saturated ground.

 Sudden or accidental discharge - Overflow of water - Weather related damage.
 Most standard policies cover damage from a “sudden or accidental discharge, or overflow of water” or “weather related damage as outlined above, but situations and policies vary, so it’s wise to review the specific language of your insurance policy to be sure you understand any limitations.